 Once we are all in agreement, the buyer will wire the funds to us for safe keeping during the assets transfer.

 Every transaction gets it's own sub-account inside our Escrow Bank Account.
-Both the buyer and seller will be able to verify the funds are safe inside your deal's sub-account at any time through our online login.
-However, only Escrow.Trade will be able to release the funds.
+Both the buyer and seller will be able to verify the funds are safe inside your deal's sub-account at any time by requesting a ledger balance.

 3. Seller Transfers Assets